Smash (The Offspring album): Chart performance and sales

 Worldwide sales plaque for the album "Smash" by The Offspring.

 Despite obtaining early support from the Los Angeles modern rock radio station KROQ, Smash initially received little attention from radio and television stations.
+Despite this, the album shipped more than 50,000 units in its first week.
 On October 29, 1994, it peaked at number four on the Billboard 200, and since then, was in various places on the chart for 101 weeks.
 It also peaked at number one on the Heatseeker's Chart.
 On June 19, 1999, Smash peaked at number 12 on the Catalog Albums chart for one week.

 Smash made history becoming the first album released on Epitaph Records to obtain gold and platinum status, and has been certified multi-platinum in three countries, including the US, Australia, and Canada.
 Additionally, it has achieved platinum status in Sweden and Switzerland, and gold status in Austria and Norway.
 Smash had sold over 11 million copies worldwide, with 6.3 million sales in the US according to Nielsen SoundScan and reported by Billboard in 2012.
 In France, it is the best selling album on an independent label, with 650,000 sales and 2× Platinum certification.

 On July 30, 1994, "Come Out and Play", the album's first single, topped the Modern Rock Tracks, and stayed on the chart for 26 weeks.
 The song also charted at number 39 on the Pop Songs chart, while it reached number ten on the Mainstream Rock Tracks chart.
 "Self Esteem" reached number four on Modern Rock Tracks and would remain on that chart for 26 weeks, while it hit number seven on the Mainstream Rock Tracks chart.
 "Gotta Get Away", the album's third and last single, peaked at number six on the Modern Rock Tracks chart on January 14, 1995, where it would maintain some lower position on the chart for 20 weeks.
 Around the same time "Gotta Get Away" was officially chosen as the follow-up to "Self Esteem", "Bad Habit" was expected to be the third or fourth single from Smash when KROQ added it to its playlist and it became one of the radio station's most requested songs; however, no music video nor standard single was released to promote "Bad Habit".
 Still, although it was never released as a single, it became one of the most popular songs on the album, and gained recognition for the lyric which kept it off network television: "I feel like I'm God/You stupid dumbshit goddamn motherfucker".